nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 - Set up a Pull Request to merge into master and tag in @ctb.
 - Uncle Archie will check out a copy of your pull request, run a snakemake build on it, and link to the output of the build process, so you can use Uncle Archie instead of using snakemake locally

-# Overview

-The Use Case Library hosts a variety of Use Cases that are relevant to the [Data Commons](https://public.nihdatacommons.us/) and maintained via our [Github Repository](https://github.com/dcppc/use-case-library)
+## Detailed contributor guidelines

-## File Name Conventions
+### File Name Conventions

 For maximum flexibility, each part of a Use Case is stored in it's own markdown file.
 Different components of the library follow slightly different naming conventions, however they all share two characteristics:

  -  Filenames begin with the component type in ALLCAPS
  -  The component type is followed by `-<digit>` where the digit is a number that does not already occur in that component set

-For Epics, Narratives, Personas, and Summaries, the digit is additionally followed by a short description of the contents of the file, where spaces are replaced with `-`
+For Epics, Narratives, Personas, and Summaries, the digit is additionally followed by a short description of the contents of the file, where spaces are replaced with `-`.
+For User Stories, no description is added to the file name.

 Examples: